psychoanalysis

 non_object relations

-I am in my formation as a candidate analyst at the Lacanian School of Psychoanalysis [LSP], San Francisco, CA.
+I am in my formation as a candidate analyst at the Lacan School of Psychoanalysis [LSP].

 What

-I'd name my analytic orientation non_object relations – for the in-bodied lack around which the unconscious forms, cleaving human relations (as speech, desire, and law) – which love dreams, writes, weaves and frays, and our symptoms and sufferings ache to express – otherwise.
+I'd name my analytic orientation non_object relations – for the bodied lack around which the unconscious forms, cleaving human relations (as speech, desire, and law) – relations which love dreams, writes, weaves and frays, and our symptoms and sufferings ache to express – otherwise.

 (When language enters us, the unspeakable is born.

-When we enter language, what is beyond language bodies us.)
+When we enter language, a beyond-language bodies us.)

-As analyst I act as support to this lack, giving ear to the singular speech it continues to cause.
-Each person, arriving with their own-most language, a one within our shared language – teaches me, as they themselves learn by hearing it – its quality of growing strangeness – their world’s tongue.
-This – the analyst’s desire-to-know as listening to desire – is the ethical ground of the practice.
+As analyst I act in echo of this dual limit, giving ear to the singular speech it combines to cause.
+Each person, arriving with their in-most, own-most language, a very singular/singing one within our shared language – teaches me, as they themselves learn by hearing it – its quality of growing strangeness – their own-most world’s tongue.
+This – the analyst listening to desire's listening to what it is hearing and feeling itself say – is the ethical ground of the practice.

 How

 There’s always a question – often asked in very … specific … tones – about the efficacy, or goal of a psychoanalysis – asked in the shadow of the big house of Therapy.
 Happiness?
 Productivity?
 Peace?
 Sex?
 Relational calm?
-A valid question, posed from, or even by, the circulation of goods – a guarantee of getting what one pays for – a guarantee of a good by a good.
-In this sense, the analytic non_object is this lack of a good – the impossibility of the perfect purchase – and the site of analysis is half-outside this marketplace of the good – in the sense both of mores, and of desire-production.
-What struck you? – your denomination, sent you into circulation – sent you/r desire spinning – what?
+A valid question, posed from, or even by, the circulation of goods: a guarantee, that is, a demand, of getting what one pays for – a demand of a good by a Good.
+In this sense, the analytic non_object is this lack of a good – the impossibility of the perfect exchange – and the site of analysis is half-outside this marketplace of the good – in the sense both of mores, and of production.
+What struck you? marked you? marketed you? your denomination, sent you into circulation – sent you/r desire spinning – what?
 When?
 Who?
 How?
 The site of analysis, famously known as the other scene, generates Other questions.
-It is precisely desire’s lack of any guarantee – or even a desire for this lack – as the fundamental pulse of life – which is a primary orientation of psychoanalysis, and from which – paradoxically – it knows it works.
+It is precisely desire’s absence of a guarantee – or even desire for this absence as a fundamental pulse of life which is a primary orientation of psychoanalysis, and from which – paradoxically – Lacanian framed psychoanalysis works.

 When

 A psychoanalysis for our historic moment – this one – demands an approach well-steeped in its predecessors and therefore able to reply to this present – ours, not theirs.
-Our present – a regime of the self-itself-visible; of one's image-item used to treat a missing whole, a hole traced by scientism, a perhaps image-nary medicine.
+Our present – a regime of the self-itself thought visible; of one's image-item used to treat one's missing whole, a hole now traced and defined by scientism, a – perhaps – image-nary medicine.
 A looking-glass time, as L & R often seem confused.
-A time when the visible is in peril to what lives beyond the gaze.
+A time of logo, not logos.
+A time when the visible is rightly sensed in peril to what lives beyond the gaze – which is then hashtagged: #anxiety.
+And yet – as the unconscious is said to know no time, analysis' other scene is exactly this: what is nowhere out there is spoken nowhere else but in here.

 Style

-As a lineage, my approach is in the aftermath of Freud and Lacan, and contemporarily adjacent to GIFRIC – the Quebec school of Willy Apollon, whose teachings I am in also conversation with.
-Through the pass of my life’s experience, I’ve found these descriptions of human subjectivity vividly accurate – an adventure set out before birth towards an always receding beyond, in search of a lost object that never existed, but – or rather, and so – is real; an always-thwarted adventure of a speaking-desiring-nonunified-sex-dream-body, tethered to but not defined by the biologic – an adventure not of being-towards-death, but astride it –
+As a lineage, my approach is in the aftermath of Freud and Lacan, and contemporarily adjacent to GIFRIC – the Quebec school of Willy Apollon, whose teachings, formed in their work with psychotics, I am in also conversation with.
+Through the pass of my life’s experience, I’ve found these descriptions of lived human subjectivity vividly accurate – a singular adventure set out before birth towards an always receding beyond, in search of a lost object that never existed, but – or rather, and so – is real; an always-thwarted adventure of a speaking-desiring-nonunified-sex-dream-at-work-body, sewn to, but not defined by, the biologic – an adventure not of being-towards-death, but astride it –

 How, again